rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

 3. Heat 1 tablespoon reserved fat in now-empty skillet over medium-high heat until just smoking.
 Brown rolls on all sides, about 5-8 minutes.
 Pour broth into pan, cover dish tightly, and roast 45 minutes.
 4. Transfer rolls to plate and reserve pan juices.
-Heat remaining 2 tbsps. fat in now empty skillet over medium heat until shimmering.
+Heat remaining 2 tablespoons. fat in now empty skillet over medium heat until shimmering.
 Stir in flour and cook until golden and fragrant, about 2 minutes.
 Whisk in pan juices and bring to boil.
 Simmer over medium-low heat until sauce is slightly thickened, about 10 minutes.
-Off heat, stir in remaining 1 tbsp. mustard and pickle juice.
+Off heat, stir in remaining 1 tablespoon. mustard and pickle juice.
 Season with pepper.
 Remove twine from beef.
 5. Serve immediately with potatoes or `Buttered Spaetzle <#buttered-spaetzle>`__ and `Braised Red Cabbage <#braised-red-cabbage>`__